zsk66/F3KM-master/README.md

 run driver.scala
 ```
 ## FAQ
 When you run this code, it may suffer StackOverFlow error.
-I suggest you set RAM with -Xss4m or -Xss8m
+I suggest you to set RAM with -Xss4m or -Xss8m